blamarvt/mywsgi/README.rst

 About
 -----

-mywsgi is a WEB FRAMEWORK
+mywsgi is not web-scale.
+There is potential though.